Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsubsection{Concentration}

-The inner structure of dark matter haloes is a question of great interest because it plays an important role in searches of dark matter annihilation products.
-For the analysis of haloes concentration, we adopted an NFW density profile \citep{NFW1996}.
-It is important to mention that not all haloes are perfectly described by the NFW profile, in some cases the Einasto profile provides a more accurate approximation \citep{Einasto1965,Navarro_Hayashi_2004, Gao:Liang:2008, Navarro:Ludow:2010, Dutton:Maccio:2014}.
-However, for low-mass haloes, these approximations are very similar over a wide range of distances from the center $\mathrm{r = [0.01 - 1]\times R_{vir}}$ \citep{Klypin:Yeps:Gottlober:2016}.
-To analyze concentrations, it is more convenient to use the NFW profile, since for a given halo mass, the concentration parameter uniquely determines the distribution of the dark matter inside a halo, while the Einasto approximation contains extra parameter that affects the halo density profile and, consequently, their concentration.
-In addition, the use of a more accurate profile does not lead to better results: in practice, the Einasto approximation causes significant fluctuations in resulting concentration \citep{Prada:Klypin:2012}.
+The internal structure of dark matter haloes is a question of great interest because galaxy formation and evolution are based on it, it plays an important role in searches for dark matter annihilation products, etc \cite{Newton, SánchezConde:Prada:2014, Evans04}.
+For the analysis of halo concentration, we assume an NFW density profile \cite{NFW1996}.
+It is important to mention that not all haloes are perfectly described by the NFW profile, and in some cases the Einasto profile provides a more accurate approximation \cite{Einasto1965,Navarro_Hayashi_2004, Gao:Liang:2008, Navarro:Ludow:2010, Dutton:Maccio:2014}.
+However, for low-mass haloes, these approximations are very similar within the virial radius \cite{Klypin:Yeps:Gottlober:2016}.
+To analyze the concentrations of the Hermeians, it is more convenient to use the NFW profile since, for a given halo mass, the concentration parameter uniquely determines the distribution of the dark matter inside a halo.
+Adopting the Einasto profile introduces an extra parameter that affects the halo density profile and, consequently, their concentration.

-There are several ways to determine the concentration of a dark matter halo.
-One of the standard methods is fitting an analytical profile, followed by the determination of the concentration parameter as the ratio of the virial radius to the characteristic ``scale'' radius of the profile.
-However, this method can be quite complicated \citep{Prada:Klypin:2012}.
-The comparison of halo concentrations estimated by direct fitting the NFW approximation to halo density profiles with concentrations obtained using a profile-independent method, gives similar results for all haloes, except the most massive ones \citep{Prada:Klypin:2012, Dutton:Maccio:2014}.
-The profile-independent method here means finding the concentrations through the ratio of the virial velocity to the maximum of the circular velocity.
-This approach does not require the fitting procedure of halo density profile by a certain analytical one, and in the general case, the assumption of the profile type is also not needed \citep{Klypin:Trujillo-Gomez:2011, Prada:Klypin:2012, Pilipenko:Sanchez-Conde:2017}.
-Thus, we use concentrations defined through the ratio of maximal and virial circular velocities, found by ROCKSTAR.
+There are several methods that can be used to determine the concentration of a dark matter halo.
+One of the standard approaches is to fit an analytical profile, followed by the determination of the concentration parameter as the ratio of the virial radius to the characteristic scale radius of the fitted profile.
+However, this method can be quite complicated \cite{Prada:Klypin:2012}.
+The comparison of halo concentrations estimated by direct fitting the NFW approximation to halo density profiles with concentrations obtained using a profile-independent method, gives similar results for all haloes, except the most massive ones \cite{ Dutton:Maccio:2014, Prada:Klypin:2012}.
+The profile-independent method here means finding the concentrations through the ratio of the virial velocity to the maximum of the circular velocity: